Southwest Minnesota State University: Campus

 Most of the SMSU campus was constructed between 1965 and 1973 according to a unified plan.
-The brick and concrete buildings are interconnected via tunnels and enclosed walkways, providing a continuous and controlled environment during both summer and winter.
+The brick and concrete buildings are interconnected by tunnels and enclosed walkways, providing a continuous and controlled environment during both summer and winter.
 The residence halls are not connected.
 There are many courtyards with gardens between the buildings.
 The campus is virtually barrier-free, allowing easy access to students in wheelchairs.

 The university's residence halls were named by the students during the late 1960s and reflect various themes and values of the times, e.g. Aquarius, Casa Futura, Methedras and Kama Sutra.
 Armstrong Hall was named after astronaut Neil Armstrong in honor of his trip to the moon in 1969.
 Manchester Hall was named for pop singer Melissa Manchester after a concert she gave on campus.

 In 2009 the university opened a new dorm named Sweetland Hall in honor of a late president, Douglas Sweetland.